guettli/programming-guidelines/README.md

 ### Avoid clever guessing

-These days I needed to debug a well known Python library.
-It works fine, but you don't want to look under hood.
+These days I needed to debug a well-known Python library.
+It works fine, but you don't want to look under the hood.

-One method accepted a object with three different meanings types as first argument:
+One method accepted an object with three different meanings types as the first argument:

--   case1: a string containing html markup
+-   case1: a string containing HTML markup
 -   case2: a string containing a file path.
-This file contained the html to work on.
+This file contained the HTML to work on.
 -   case3: a file descriptor with a read() method.

-This looks convinient at the first sight.
-But in the long run it makes things complicated.
+This looks convenient at the first sight.
+But in the long run, it makes things complicated.
 This kind of guessing can always lead to false results.
-In my case I always used case1 (it contained a small html snippet).
-But, once the string was a accidently the name of an existing directory!
-This crashed, because the library thought this is was a file....
+In my case, I always used case1 (it contained a small HTML snippet).
+But, once the string was accidentally the name of an existing directory!
+This crashed, because the library thought this is was a file...

 Conclusion: STOP GUESSING.

-In Python you can use classmethods for alternative constructors.
+In Python, you can use classmethods for alternative constructors.

 ``` {.sourceCode .}
 # case 1